jamakick/JavaApplicationV2/README.md

 The options are help, summary, print, printby, and search.
 It uses a switch case on the user’s input to determine which command it should run or if it needs to print out the error statement saying that it’s not an available command.
 Help prints out a summary of each command and how to call them.
 Summary prints out the number of events and a time range of the events.
-It will also show the min and max values of magnitude, gap,etc.
+It will also show the average values of magnitude, gap, nst, and rms.
-The min and max values will be grabbed by sorting the data and grabbing the first and last values.
+The average values are grabbed by casting the values to doubles and adding them to a total then dividing by length of the array.
 We get the # of events with getter functions and the .size() method.
 Print prints out all the data from the events using the toString method.
 Print by does the same thing but it’ll sort the data by whatever field the user inputs.